 Big bus tours not your style?
 Move up to Portugal.com’s Exclusive Expeditions.
 Designed to pamper you, these feature-rich journeys were created for customers seeking a deluxe and “almost private” alternative to large group tours.
-Each tour accomodates a maximum of 12 clients on a personalized itinerary to experience the country’s most fascinating destinations and overnight in its very finest properties.
+Each private tour accommodates a maximum of 6 clients on a personalized itinerary to experience the country’s most fascinating destinations and overnight in its very finest properties.
 It is the perfect solution for family members or friends who want to see Portugal together in style but don’t have time to plan an independent vacation.
 You’ll move around the country in a Mercedes minibus that can enter historic areas that large buses only dream of reaching.
 And a Turismo de Portugal professional guide will offer insightful and individual attention to each traveler in your group.
 Every night, you’ll sleep peacefully in historical hotels, many of which began life centuries ago as a monastery or palace.
 Again, these properties cannot accommodate large groups of tourists so your party will enjoy intimate hotels that celebrate the spirit of the day’s itinerary – not to mention restaurants that showcase the unique tastes of Portuguese food and wine.
-The one-week itinerary delivers the heart of Portugal - the rural countryside, the mountain villages and the coastal towns – and the price includes six buffet breakfast, seven gourmet meals with wine, and entrance fees to all of the sites mentioned below.
-And consider adding two nights to experience more of the wonders of Lisbon to complete your Exclusive Expedition of Portugal!
+The 9 Days, 8 Nights itinerary delivers the heart of Portugal - the rural countryside, the mountain villages and the coastal towns of this beautiful country.

 Lisbon - Estoril - Cascais - Cabo da Roca - Sintra - Lisbon (95 km|60 miles)